ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 code workshops/crypto/backend/playground/example2
 ```

-Our example server is a relatively empty project with GraphQL not being correctly configured.
+Our example server is a relatively empty project with GraphQL not being fully configured yet.
 We essentially have some basics setup.

 A directory called **Helper** holds some services out of scope for this exercise.
 It is essentially all the stuff that we need to make this exercise work, but you do not need to care about it.
 One of the helpers we have put in here will seed your local database with data.

-Further, we have a directory **Data** containing an Entity Framework `DbContext` with two entities called `Asset` and `AssetPrice`.
+Further, we have a directory **Data** containing an Entity Framework `DbContext` with two entities called `Asset` and `AssetPrice`:

-`Asset` contains the base information about a crypto asset, like the name or the icon of a crypto coin.
+* `Asset` contains the base information about a crypto asset, like the name or the icon of a crypto coin.

-`AssetPrice` contains price information like the latest price or the 24-hour high point.
+* `AssetPrice` contains price information like the latest price or the 24-hour high point.

 ## Asset List

-First, we want to expose through GraphQL a simple list of assets.
+First, we want to expose  a simple list of assets through GraphQL.
 We will add a new `Query` class with a resolver to fetch the asset list.

 :::note